Tampa Suspends Sale Of Alcohol At Three Local Bars

 “They ignored educational and encouragement process, they ignored the formal warnings, they ignored the first citation.
 This establishment ignored the second citation and even ignored the third citation,” said Grimes.

-Prana’s lawyer, Luke Lirot argued at Monday’s special meeting that the club has done everything it can to keep people safe, including spending thousands of dollars on cleaning devices and PPE.READ MORE: Florida Bill Would Reduce Prison Time, Save Millions In Taxpayer Dollars
+Prana’s lawyer, Luke Lirot argued at Monday’s special meeting that the club has done everything it can to keep people safe, including spending thousands of dollars on cleaning devices and PPE.READ MORE: Man Known As ‘Studmaster’ Charged With Hacking Into Newnan City Computers

 “It’s impossible to comply with these requirements.
 If you have a place of public assembly and code enforcement is there and someone instantaneously gets up from their seat for whatever reason they decide and removes their mask to take a drink or talk with a friend, there’s just no time for anyone in management to ensure 100% compliance,” said Lirot.